 Historically, the Decatur-Hamilton area has relied on ground water for its drinking water supply, typically in the form of individual on-site wells.
-Likewise, residents in the area (outside of the Village) typically rely upon on-site treatment (septic tanks and drain fields) for wastewater disposal.
+Likewise, residents in the area typically rely upon on-site treatment (septic tanks and drain fields) for wastewater disposal.
 This remains the case for the vast majority of the area, with only the Village of Decatur utilizing a public water supply and distribution system as well as a community wastewater collection and treatment system.
-As the population continues to grow, densities intensify, it may compromise the groundwater for safe drinking.
+As the population continues to grow, densities intensify, and may compromise the ground water for safe drinking.
 There may become a need to consider the expansion of public systems for drinking water supply and wastewater treatment.
-The need for expanding sanitary sewer to properties around Lake of the Woods may be needed to protect the water quality of the lake and for public safety.
-In the meantime, residents should be encouraged to maintain and pump out septic systems regularly.
-The Village has a wellhead protection program to protect drinking water supplies.
-The Village and Townships may consider a joint public safety department to provide services more effectively and efficiently.